Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/x/xterm/README.md

 # xterm instructions

+**Note that in newer toolchains xterm is now part of the pre-installed X11 modules.**

 This EasyConfig provides an xterm for those users who want to run xterm outside the container of lumi-vnc.